Professor, Social Work Group

 MSc Community Child Health

-I am currently an Associate Professor in the Centre for Lifelong Learning.
+I am currently a Professor in the Centre for Lifelong Learning.
 I am a qualified and experienced social worker and have co-ordinated and taught child care and child protection social work at qualifying and post-qualifying levels for the last 25 years.
 I regularly teach on programmes for other professionals, including health professionals, in the Medical School and elsewhere.
 Over recent years I have participated in social work teaching at qualifying and post-qualifying levels, and other forms of pedagogy, in Iceland, Australia, Jordan, Taiwan, and China.

 I am also Director of the Centre for the Study of Safety and Wellbeing (SWELL).
 This centre specializes in developing research which has an overarching interest in social justice and social divisions and takes a critical approach to policy and practice with children, young people, families, violence against women, women and perpetrators.
 It applies feminist, child-centred, youth-centred and anti-oppressive understandings to relevant areas of research and theory.
 Many of the current projects relate to violence against women, child abuse and child abuse prevention programmes.
 This is an active research centre attracting research funding, PhD students and running a seminar programme within the Centre for Lifelong Learning.
 It provides the framework for continuous research, policy and work towards adoption in practice of research findings with a range of stakeholders from women’s organisations to government departments.